ivan-hc/AM/README.md

 		am apikey {Github Token}
 		am apikey delete

 **Description**: Accede to github APIs using your personal access tokens.
 The file named "ghapikey.txt" will be saved in ~/.local/share/AM.
-Use "del" to remove it.
+Use "`del`" to remove it.

 ------------------------------------------------------------------------
 ### `backup`, `-b`